Skip to main content

 Frequently Asked Questions

-The immediate priorities are obtaining certified death certificates (request 10-15 copies), securing the residence and valuables, notifying immediate family, and locating any estate planning documents like a will or trust.
-Our checklist will guide you through each step in order of priority.
+The immediate priorities are obtaining certified death certificates (typically 10-15 copies), securing the residence and valuables, notifying immediate family, and locating any estate planning documents like a will or trust.
+The checklist below orders each step by priority.

 Trust administration often takes 6-12 months.
 Probate with a will typically takes 9-18 months.
 Intestate estates (no documents) can take 12-24 months or longer.
 Complexity, disputes, and state requirements all affect the timeline.